North Korea warns of 'merciless strike' ahead of US-South Korea drills

 Moon, who took office in May, announced on his 100th day in office that US and South Korean policies are aligned on North Korea.

-US President Donald Trump assured South Korea he would consult with them before making any military decisions on North Korea, according to Moon.
+President Trump assured South Korea he would consult with them before making any military decisions on North Korea, according to Moon.

 Moon said North Korea's development of nuclear weapons technology was "nearing" a red line, which he described as "completing an ICBM and weaponizing it with a nuclear head."